yinlisssss/R-code/README.md

 # R-code
-R code for reproducing the results of the gene selection step
+R code for reproducing the results

 Step1: Data_download